yun-cloud/2016-ITCN-file-transfer/README.md

 ## Requirement
 ### Server
-You should implement following functions in your server.

 - User can assign **port** to server
 - Returns files list to client when the client connects immediately to the server.
 (We have provided this function which scans all the file under the same directory.)